rajeshg87/aws-developer-associate/ApiGateway.md

         * Could manually combine with CloudFront (more control over caching)

     3) Private
-        * Can only accessed by VPC using an inreface VPC Endpoint (ENI)
+        * Can only accessed by VPC using an interface VPC Endpoint (ENI)

 **Canary Deployment**